 Peru has a rich biodiversity that results from its varied geography ranging from the high Andes Mountains to the Amazon Rainforest to the coastal regions.
-Peru boasts over 1,800 species of birds, 500 species of mammals and 300 species of reptiles.
+Peru boasts over 1,800 species of birds, 500 species of mammals and 300 species of reptiles, so it truly is a unique destination.

 Peru’s national bird is the Andean cock-of-the-rock.
 Peru is also home to toucans, macaws, parakeets, storks, Humboldt penguins, Andean condors, albatrosses, 6 species of boobies, frigate birds, hummingbirds, harpy eagles and flamingos to name just a few.